 Importantly, the purpose and need drives the process for alternatives identification, evaluation, and in-depth analysis, and for the identification of a preferred alternative for the project.
-CEQ regulations require that an EA and EIS address the "no-action" alternative and, for an EIS, "rigorously explore and objectively evaluate all reasonable alternatives."
+NEPA (42 U.S.C.
+4332) requires that an EIS address the "a reasonable range of alternatives to the proposed agency action, including an analysis of any negative environmental impacts of not implementing the proposed agency action in the case of a no action alternative, that are technically and economically feasible, and meet the purpose and need of the proposal."
 Without a well-defined, well-established, and well-justified purpose and need statement, it will be difficult to determine which alternatives are reasonable, prudent, and practicable, and it may not be possible to compare or dismiss the no-action alternative.